apache/druid/docs/tutorials/tutorial-unnest-datasource.md

   }
 }
 ```
-s
 </details>

-In the results, you'll notice that there are now more rows than before and an additional column named `unnest-dim3`.
-The values of `unnest-dim3` are the same as the `dim3` column except the nested values have are no longer nested and are each a separate record.
+In the results, notice that there are more rows than before and an additional column named `unnest-dim3`.
+The values of `unnest-dim3` are the same as the `dim3` column except the nested values are no longer nested and are each a separate record.

 With the `dataSource.allowList` parameter, you can unnest a subset of a column.
-Now, set the value of `allowList` to `["a","b"]` and run the query again.
+Set the value of `allowList` to `["a","b"]` and run the query again.
 Only a subset of rows are returned based on the values you allowed.

 You can also implement filters.
-For example, you can add the following to the SCAN query to filter it:
+For example, you can add the following to the Scan query to filter it:

 ```json
   "filter": {